Presenting the Activities – A Parent’s Guide - Part 2

 Creative Writing is your measure of your child’s readiness to transition to traditional letters.
 When your child can read the stories he or she has written with the sound images, he or she is ready to transition to writing the stories with letters instead.

 You will need to teach your child how to use the Decoding Chart to decide the letters to write on the worksheet pages.
 Before you teach your child, you will have to learn yourself.
 Your four quick lessons are included in the instructions for the Writing Worksheets.
+The Decoding Chart apps also include practice pages for your child to use.

 As was true for these same worksheets earlier, triangle level means only the first 8 sounds are used.
 These same first 8 sounds are also the top row on the left-hand side of the Decoding Chart.
 When your child is looking for spellings for the triangle level Writing Worksheets at both the two and three-sound levels, he or she need only look in that one row.